Arcturus816/Impact-of-Built-Environment/README.md

 using spatial join in GeoPandas.

-We cleaned the data of rows with nonsensical or extreme data (e.g. census block groups with zero population, zero land area, zero roads, etc.).
+We cleaned the data of rows with nonsensical or extreme data (e.g. CBGs with zero population, zero land area, zero roads, etc.).
-We chose to exclude census block groups with fewer than 4 crashes, since a census block group with fewer than 4 crashes from 2016 to 2023 probably has negligible motor vehicle activity.
+We chose to exclude CBGs with fewer than 4 crashes, since a CBG with fewer than 4 crashes from 2016 to 2023 probably has negligible motor vehicle activity.
 We also excluded crashes from the year 2020, since driving and pedestrian activity during that year was impacted by the COVID-19 pandemic lockdown.